 The showpiece of the score, of course, is the virtuosic eleven-o’clock medley-aria “Rose’s Turn”, justly famous as one of the greatest climactic numbers in Musical Theatre.
 The score has a level of ambition that even the best of Styne’s other work doesn’t approach; Sondheim idolaters like to credit their hero’s presence on the project for its quality, but while he did a superb job on the lyrics (and basically created the “Rose’s Turn” sequence himself out of Styne’s melodies for the show), it would be another decade before Sondheim would write anything this good on his own, so I’m skeptical about taking that theory too far.

 So the composition is flawless, but ultimately, the most significant thing about the show is that it contains Musical Theatre’s most coveted star part.
-Momma Rose (no-one ever actually calls her that in the show, but Musical-Theater fans seem to instinctively refer to her that way) is like Hamlet or Lear or the other truly legendary roles of the dramatic stage, in that no one performance will ever achieve all of the possibilities it offers, and you don’t want ‘ideal’ casting so much as a new and fresh spin on the character with each new production.
+Momma Rose (no-one ever actually calls her that in the show, but Musical-Theatre fans seem to instinctively refer to her that way) is like Hamlet or Lear or the other truly legendary roles of the dramatic stage, in that no one performance will ever achieve all of the possibilities it offers, and you don’t want ‘ideal’ casting so much as a new and fresh spin on the character with each new production.
 Ethel Merman merely embodied the character naturally with her blasting intensity in both dialogue and song, whereas Angela Lansbury brought all her classical training to the part and delivered an ultra-sophisticated acting performance.
-Tyne Daly was patently not up to the role vocally, but her very vocal inadequacy, combined with superb acting, stripped the character’s songs to their essence, making them sound less like catchy showtunes and more like the nervous breakdowns they are.
+Tyne Daly was patently not up to the role vocally, but her very vocal inadequacy, combined with superb acting, stripped the character’s songs to their essence, making them sound less like catchy showtunes and more like the onstage nervous breakdowns they are.
 Meanwhile, Bette Midler poured on the charm and delivered the most winning and likable Rose to date.
 Bernadette Peters brought all of Rose’s emotional subtext to the surface in a stunningly vulnerable performance, whereas Patti LuPone went wildly over-the-top to emphasize Rose’s near-insane passion.
 None of these ladies was the perfect Rose, and no-one will ever be, because that’s not how these kinds of great dramatic parts work, and the possibilities offered by the role will surely carry us through many generations of new interpretations.

 Both of these shows were far darker and more hard-edged than Broadway was used to, and they helped lay the stage for the later works of Stephen Sondheim, whose penning of the lyrics for both works served as a kind of apprenticeship for his later role as the Dark God of Musical Theater.